Buffer ETFs

 Maximum drawdowns for the S&P 500 since 2008.

-S&P 500 Index returns are based on price returns, the performance of an index or asset based strictly on its current price relative to a previous price, excluding dividends.
-Source: Bloomberg, BlackRock Calculation from 1/1/2008 to 12/31/2025.
-Daily return series used for max drawdown calculation, which is defined as: The peak to trough decline during a specific record period of an index.
-It is usually quoted as the percentage between the peak (highest point) to the trough (lowest point).
+S&P 500 Index returns are based on total returns and include dividends.
+Source: Bloomberg, BlackRock Calculation from 1/1/2006 to 12/31/2025.
+Daily return series used for max drawdown calculation, which is defined as: The peak to trough decline during a specific record period (each calendar quarter in this case) of an index.
+It is usually quoted as the percentage between the peak to the trough.
+Monthly return series used for drawdown frequency.
 Index performance is for illustrative purposes only.
 Index performance does not reflect any management fees, transaction costs or expenses.
 Indexes are unmanaged and one cannot invest directly in an index.
 Past performance does not guarantee future results.

 2. An attractive opportunity for targeted downside protection: